iamthenoname/iamtheno.name/content/posts/from-hype-to-leverage/index.en.md

 ## The critics' camp: Valid harms and misplaced targets

-Skeptics rightly focus on urgent, present-day harms that are not speculative but happening now and demanding immediate attention.
-Warnings like Timnit Gebru's that "AI is being deployed in ways that disproportionately harm marginalized communities" reflect genuine concerns about losing human agency and control.
-Their critiques, however, can also suffer from a systemic blind spot, by directing energy at a symptom (a low-leverage intervention) while leaving the underlying Purpose Zone issues unaddressed.
+Critics rightly focus on urgent, present-day harms that are not speculative but happening now and demanding immediate attention.
+Warnings like Stephen Hawking's that "the development of full artificial intelligence could spell the end of the human race" reflect genuine concerns about losing human agency and control.
+Their critiques, however, can also suffer from a systemic blind spot, by directing energy at a symptom (a low-leverage intervention) while leaving the underlying Purpose Zone issues unadressed.

 ### The creative economy under pressure